 I'm alive because the God who made the universe thought me up and breathed life into me.
 After several decades of pondering this truth, I'm yet bewildered in my struggle to understand it's full application to my identity, purpose and life trajectory.
 I've been slow to learn that true contentment happens NOT by seeking and finding the most preferable set of circumstances in life, but through making much of the One who started life in motion, in every circumstance.
 While I fight through these inner mysteries, the following are some of the ways I cherish, examine, capture, document and respond to the beautiful, painful, joyful, complicated, fun and challenging journey I've been given to walk.

-Dijitol Kitchin was a random phrase/ rhyme line in a spoof rap song written for a wedding gift.
+Dijitol Kitchin was a random phrase/ rhyme line in a spoof rap song I threw together for a wedding gift.
 It ended up being the name I gave the electronica music I spent several years composing!

 My video camera is never far.
-I like documenting the joys the beauty and the mysteries of life!
-My iPod Nano helped me do that for many years, and now my GoPro Hero2 and Final Cut Pro helps me do the job!
+I like documenting the joys and the beauty and the mysteries of life!
+My iPod Nano helped me do that for many years, and now my GoPro and my Nikon SLRs help me do the job!

 I create.
 I design.
 I compose, capture and combine.
 In college I used brushes and paper, pencils paints and handheld tools.
 Today, most of my composition happens on a 13.5 inch Macbook Pro via Adobe Photoshop and Final Cut Pro!